Vorlonhomeworld/BBCL/16 Who's on first.md

   ```

-  Common lisp would read the **r** first and run the routine, then it would **a**ccess the head cell, in this case, it's "0", then it would complete.
+  Common lisp would **r**ead the list first and run the routine, then it would **a**ccess the head cell, in this case, it's "0", then it would complete.
 This would give us a
 result of "0".

   Now, if we were to use **cdr** instead, for example: